List of Instructors

 Dr Nieuwland has 34 years of experience as a geologist of which 30 years in oil and gas exploration and production.
 He has published numerous papers in this field and edited two books in the Special Publication series of the Geological Society of London.
 One of NewTec's recent geo-mechanical field models resulted in adding 600 million bbls of oil to the reserves and accurate predictions of open fracture location and orientation, in-situ stresses and reservoir quality.
 Other models have successfully guided exploration, appraisal and development in complex geological settings.

-Prof. Dr Michael C. Poppelreiter, Director of the South East Asian Carbonate Research Lab (SEACaRL), Shell Chair in Petroleum Geology at the Department of Geosciences, Universiti Teknologi PETRONAS (UTP).
+Prof. Dr Michael C. Poppelreiter, Shell Kuwait Exploration and Production BV.
 Area of expertise: Shell Subject Matter Expert for carbonate geology, Outcrop and Regional Geological Studies (focus Middle East), Conceptual Modelling, Reservoir Modelling and 3D Digital Modelling, Project management, CO2 in carbonate, Technical Assurance & Capability (TA-2), 25 publications and 2 books on borehole image logs and reservoir geology.

 Dr Cyrille Reiser holds a Ph.D in 1998 from Lyon’s Ecole Normale with the title “Automatic recognition of genetic sequence and sedimentary bodies by wireline log shape analysis”.
 He worked for 10 years with CGG prior to join and develop in end of 2008, the Reservoir Characterisation Group in PGS Reservoir.
 He is presently the Reservoir Characterisation Director for PGS Reservoir.

-Philip Ringrose is a Specialist in Reservoir Geology at Statoil.
-He has over 25 years of experience and is Adjunct Professor in CO2 storage at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.
-He has published widely on geology and flow in rock media and is on the Editorial Board of Petroleum Geoscience.
-Philip was EAGE President in 2014/2015 and still involved in many activities and committees within EAGE.
+Philip Ringrose is a Specialist in Petroleum Geoscience at Statoil.
+He has over 30 years of experience in reservoir modelling and field development projects.
+He is also Adjunct Professor in CO2 storage at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.
+He has published widely on geology and flow in rock media and is Co-Editor of Petroleum Geoscience.
+Philip was elected as EAGE President in 2014/2015 and is active in the global development of applied geoscience and low-carbon energy solutions.

 Etienne Robein graduated from Ecole Nationale Supérieure d'Aéronautique et Espace and Ecole Nationale Supérieure Pétrole et Moteurs / IFP in Paris in 1973.
 He started his career with Shell in the Hague, before joining Elf, now Total, where he has worked on operational, research and managerial assignments in France, Italy, the UK and Azerbaijan.
 His professional experience covers seismic acquisition, processing and interpretation.
 His last position with Total was R&D programme manager in Geology and Geophysics.
 Etienne now works as a freelance tutor in Geophysics, having set-up his own Company “ERT”.
 Etienne is the author or co-author of several presentations in International Conferences, including the SEG, EAGE, WPC, AAPG, and Petroleum Geology Conference and he contributed to the EAGE’s “Distinguished Lecture Programme” and “Education days”.
 In 2003, he published a text book on “Velocities, Time-imaging and Depth-imaging in Reflection Seismics,” which became a best-seller EAGE Edition.
 Etienne was President of EAGE in 2000.
 He was also Chairman of EAGE’s Research Committee, member of the EAGE Awards Committee and Europe’s representative at the SEG Council.